jsh9/fast-konno-ohmachi/README.md

 smoothed = fko.fast_konno_ohmachi(signal, freq, smooth_coeff=40, progress_bar=True)
 ```

-or
+or (calculate in parallel)

 ```python
 smoothed = fko.faster_konno_ohmachi(signal, freq, smooth_coeff=40, n_cores=4)
 ```

-or (of you'd like to see how slow the "vanilla" implementation can be)
+or (if you'd like to see how slow the "vanilla" implementation can be)

 ```python
 smoothed = fko.slow_konno_ohmachi(signal, freq, smooth_coeff=40, progress_bar=True)